eecs394-fall15/blu_sample_app/README.md

 * Page does not immediately refresh when adding a new card.

 Todo:
-* Need to display existing picture when we tap on existing card
-* Need to add a way to insert pictures (pictures need to be saved as /images/FirstnameLastname.jpg. e.g. if the name is "Federico Paredes", it will search for /images/FedericoParedes.jpg")
+* Need to add a way to insert pictures (pictures need to be saved as /images/Firstname Lastname.jpg. e.g. if the name is "Federico Paredes", it will search for "/images/Federico Paredes.jpg")
-* Need a default picture to display for when user does not upload picture
+* Need to implement a way for the image name to change when cards are edited (specifically when the name is edited).